Bulb and Halogen Replacement in Warsaw — Fast, Safe, at Any Height

 Can I replace a halogen bulb with LED?

 Yes, in most cases.
-The key is matching the base and checking transformer compatibility.
-If the old transformer does not work with LED, we replace that too.
+The main thing is to match the base and check whether the transformer is compatible.
+If the old transformer does not work with LED, we replace that as well.

 Does the technician bring bulbs?

-By default, the client supplies the bulbs.
-If needed, we can source and bring them, but this is arranged in advance.
+As standard, the client provides the bulbs.
+If needed, we can source and bring them, but that has to be arranged in advance.

 How long does it take to replace one bulb?

-A straightforward swap takes 3–5 minutes.
-If the fitting needs dismantling or contacts need cleaning — up to 15 minutes.
+A simple replacement takes 3–5 minutes.
+If the fitting has to be dismantled or the contacts need cleaning — up to 15 minutes.

 Why does a bulb burn out too quickly?

-Common causes: voltage spikes, poor contact in the holder, an incompatible transformer, or overheating due to insufficient ventilation in the fitting.
+Usual causes are voltage spikes, poor contact in the holder, an incompatible transformer, or overheating caused by poor ventilation in the fitting.

 What is included in the price?